albion2000/tools-jpeg2pdf/README.md

 The use of this tool is optional, and would be typically used before using scandir2pdf.py

 Rules followed :
-1)tries to convert as best as it can anything in ascii characters 2)go lower case
+  * tries to convert as best as it can anything in ascii characters
+  * go lower case
-3)anything that is neither a letter nor a number nor a \ nor '-' is replaced by _ 4)ae,oe handled, reduce '__' to '_', remove '_' at start and end.
+  * anything that is neither a letter nor a number nor a \ nor '-' is replaced by _
+  * ae,oe handled, reduce '__' to '_', remove '_' at start and end.
-5)push dates to the from and make them look more like YYYY-MM-DD
+  * push dates to the from and make them look more like YYYY-MM-DD_

 ## check_jpegs.py & check_jpegs_full.py